elementary-Inc/blog/_posts/2023/2023-08-02-updates-for-august-2023.md

 [Jeremy](https://github.com/jeremypw) has been working diligently on this release of Code which closes more than 20 reported issues and brings plenty of improvements to search.

 Code now does a better job handling file saving and preventing data loss when files can't be written to their original location.
 Some busy infobars are now dialogs, and we avoid showing too many aggressive warnings about file saving.

-Do not change document search results unexpectedly on focus in by @jeremypw in #1294 Fix logic for clearing search entry by @jeremypw in #1359 Fix searchterm reverts by @jeremypw in #1336
-Set search entry icon and styleclass according to results by @jeremypw in #1285 Persist search settings by @jeremypw in #1291 Additional Search options in menu by @jeremypw in #1276 Ensure Replace button (and other search widget) states are mutually consistent by @jeremypw in #1278
+And you can now optionally try to continue loading files that contain unknown characters or corrupted content.

+Search options are now all available from a new menu, there's now a "match whole words" option, and your search settings are now saved between sessions.
+The search entry also provides visual feedback when no results are found.
+We do a better job deciding which string to search if you have both a selection and text in the search entry, and make sure that the "Replace" and "Replace All" buttons are enabled and disabled more accurately.

 The Vala symbols outline now correctly matches Code when the style changes after startup, and we fixed issues with styling when no documents are open.

+The tab width menu has been reworked quite a bit to more accurately prioritize between your global defaults, per document settings, and editorconfig file.
+An issue that caused an incorrect column number in the line number menu was fixed.

+And an issue that caused excessive reads and writes to settings has been fixed.

 Ensure active project at startup (include non-git folders) by @jeremypw in #1254

 Show running branch if not master by @jeremypw in #1258

-Implement option to show files with unknown characters as new document by @jeremypw in #1283

 Add ctrl + pageUp and pageDown for switching tabs by @stan-janssen in #1297

 Ensure folder items in sidebar always expandable by @jeremypw in #1252

-FormatBar: Show column number not buffer offset by @jeremypw in #1342

-Handle only relevant settings key changes by @jeremypw in #1345

-Sync tab settings by @jeremypw in #1347

 Ensure correct sidebar item is focused, or none, when tab removed by @jeremypw in #1320